guard/guard-jasmine/README.md

 end
 ```

-## Rails without the asset pipeline and plain Ruby projects
+## Rails without the asset pipeline

 With Rails without the asset pipeline or a plain Ruby project, you can use [the Jasmine Gem][] to configure your Jasmine
 specs and server the Jasmine runner.
 You don't have full access to your running Rails app, but it's anyway a good